Daniel J. Frey

 This President would usher in a new world.

-Make no mistake about it the fear of the future of America by many Americans is genuine.
+Make no mistake about it; the fear of a future Brown America by many Americans is genuine.

 They see the demographic shift, and they are terrified.